Public Tenant Employment Program

 - Hold a concession or health care card.

 Employers and contractors who provide services to the department lodge job vacancies with the Public Tenant Employment Program.
 These vacancies cover a wide range of jobs including:

 The vacancies are emailed to work and learning centres and employment service providers.

 The Victorian Training Guarantee ensures that places are available to help eligible people gain new skills, upgrade existing skills or improve their employment prospects.

-To find out more, see Get a government fee subsidy on the Department of Education and Training's website.
+To find out more, see Get a training fee subsidy on the Department of Education and Training's website.